at083/fod-jenkins-mcp/README.md

 - [Samples & Best Practices](#samples--best-practices)

 ## Overview
 Jenkins MCP exposes Jenkins operations as schema-validated tools for AI agents and automation.
-It supports batch, windowed, and context-aware operations, and is designed for robust, secure, and efficient integration with Jenkins.
+It supports batch, windowed, and context-aware operations, and is designed for tight integration with Jenkins with Fungible DPU workflows in mind.

 ## Supported Tools
 | Tool Name                        | Description                                         |